Criminal Defense

-In Texas, there is a select group of judges and lawyers who handle criminal appeals lawyer.
+In Texas, there is a select group of judges and lawyers who handle criminal appeals.
 Those individuals have board certifications in the appeals process.
 Therefore, they are well-equipped to handle the many challenges of appellate law.

 With an appeals attorney in Fort Worth, Texas, you can dispute an unfair conviction.
 A successful appeal could change your life.
 Here at Cole Paschall Law, we can help you with the appeals process.